F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 #.
 Open the Horizon GUI in your web browser.

 #.
-Go to :menuselection:`Project --> Network --> F5 Load Balancers` to view the F5 LBaaS dashboard.
+Go to :menuselection:`Project --> Network --> F5 Load Balancers` to access the F5 LBaaS dashboard.

+#. `Deploy a Load Balancer with SSL Offloading <cloud/openstack/v1/lbaas/ssl-offloading-configuration.html>`_.

 Guides
 ------

-See the `F5 Neutron LBaaS Dashboard`_ documentation for more information.
+See the `F5 Integrations for OpenStack`_ documentation for more information about managing BIG-IP devices from OpenStack.

 Limitations
 -----------